-Remove six caps and check electrolyte level periodically (at least once each month).
-If necessary, add distilled water to bring level to bottom of split filler tubes.
+Remove six caps and check electrolyte level (A) periodically (at least once each month).
+If necessary, add distilled water to bring level to bottom of split filler tubes (B).

-In freezing weather, never add water to the battery unless snowmobile will be operated for a period of time to allow mixing of the water and electrolyte.
+In freezing weather, never add water to the battery unless snowmobile will be operated for one hour to allow the water and electrolyte to mix.